RandolphKahle/doit-notes/aws-storage-gateway-volume.md

   - amazon/aws/storage/gateway/
 ---

-# aws-volume-gateway
+# Storage Volume Gateway

-Provides an iSCSI endpoint for local attachment use.
+Provides an onpremise iSCSI endpoint for locally attached storage that is backed by cloud storage

 ## Stored Volumes